twbs/bootstrap/docs/components/forms.md

   </label>
 </div>

-**Heads up!** You'll need to set this state manually via JavaScript as there is no available HTML attribute for specifying it.
  If you're using jQuery, something like this should suffice:

 {% highlight js %}
 $('.your-checkbox').prop('indeterminate', true)